sheikhdiallo/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/priorExperience.md

 ---
 **NOTE**

 * Describe your past experience of computing.
+I have only used Excel and the microsoft 365 so have very limiited knowledge of computing right now.
 * What do you know and what would you like to learn from this module?
+I would like to become confident at coding.

 ---